LeidenUniversityLibrary/digmanclass/glossary.md

 The majority of surviving medieval bindings made use of wooden boards which helped to protect the book and to keep the quires in place.
-The so-called \'limp binding\' is another type of binding that was in popular use in medieval times.
+The so-called 'limp binding' is another type of binding that was in popular use in medieval times.
 Its most notable feature is the absence of boards, which explains its name.
 With a limp binding the quires are covered by a plain parchment wrapper without the support of wooden